trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 ## Introducing Hugin

-And whilst many stitching software is propritry, many others have worked on open-source tools that are very good.
+And whilst many stitching software is proprietary, many others have worked on open-source tools that are very good.

 [Hugin can stitch any series of overlapping pictures into a complete immersive panorama](http://hugin.sourceforge.net/).
 The screenshot above is of Hugin.